 Million Hoodies for Justice is a national racial justice network, that builds next generation leaders and uses media to push back against anti-black racism.
 With 10+ chapters across the country, Million Hoodies organizes students, artists, and young people of color in communities and campuses to end mass criminalization and gun violence.

-We seek to build a safer and more just America by transforming the public narrative on the criminalization of young people of color while providing the tools necessary for communities to protect themselves.
-We envision a society where all Black and Brown people exist with dignity, justice, and humanity.
-Million Hoodies inspires and equips our members and allies with the platforms to fight back against mass criminalization to build community power and agency for transformative change.
+We seek to build a safer and more just society by transforming the public narrative on the criminalization of young people of color while providing the tools necessary for communities to protect themselves.
+Million Hoodies promotes a racial justice framework to advance a participatory democracy and human rights for all.

 On February 26, 2012, unarmed Black teenager Trayvon Martin, was shot and killed by a neighborhood watchman in Sanford, Florida simply because he “looked suspicious.”
-Million Hoodies was founded on March 2012 in response to the murder of Trayvon and the events leading up to and after his death.
+Founded in the wake of the murder of Trayvon, Million Hoodies formed in response to the media’s failure to adequately report on the events leading to Trayvon’s death.
 While George Zimmerman remained free, mainstream media had failed at covering the story.

 Million Hoodies has generated millions of dollars in earned media for victims and families of senseless gun violence and received several awards, including: 2 Cannes Lions, 2 Gold Andy Awards, 2 Bronze Art Director’s Club Awards, a 2013 D&AD Silver Pencil nomination, a 2013 Webby Award nomination for Public Service and Activism (which placed Million Hoodies as one of the 5 best campaigns in the world in its category), and the 2013 Do Something Award Grand Prize, which honors world changers aged 25 and younger.